oneEyedBunny/Trade-Tally-Client/README.md

 - CSS

 # Pending items
-1. CSS isn't applying nav formatting
 1. Login/logout needs to be applied across all pages
+1. get Create new trade working

 1. Redirect after Login & CreateAccount aren't working
 1. Is there a way to make the fields in the history table editable